 Underinsured motorist coverage is an auto insurance policy that provides for property and bodily damage caused by a driver with insufficient insurance.

 Unless the irresponsible driver’s insurance company agrees to a settlement, the wounded insured must sue the negligent driver, bring the case to trial, and collect the policy limits.
-Uninsured motorist bodily injury coverage covers for injuries to you and any passengers in your vehicle in the event of a collision caused by an uninsured driver.
+Uninsured motorist bodily injury coverage covers injuries to you and any passengers in your vehicle in the event of a collision caused by an uninsured driver.
 The limitations are identical to those on your liability coverage.

-This implies that the injured insured must file a claim and, if required, sue the irresponsible driver in order to preserve an uninsured motorist claim.
-In other words, in order to be qualified to file an underinsured motorist claim, the injured party must “take action against the tortfeasor [and] secure a settlement or judgment and produce proof of payment…” (Mercury Casualty Co. v.
+This implies that the injured insured must file a claim and, if required, sue the irresponsible driver to preserve an uninsured motorist claim.
+In other words, to be qualified to file an underinsured motorist claim, the injured party must “take action against the tortfeasor [and] secure a settlement or judgment and produce proof of payment…” (Mercury Casualty Co. v.
 Quintano (1995) 11 Cal.4th 1049, 1055.)